mschedrin/netdevops-pipeline-lab/Readme.md

 * [CML](https://developer.cisco.com/docs/modeling-labs/) for virtualizing our lab environment
 * [pyATS](https://pubhub.devnetcloud.com/media/pyats/docs/) for writing and running our test cases

 The next section will give a brief overview of how to setup these components.
-This guide is meant to be consumed together with the recording. Ülease refer to the session for more in-depth explanations.
+This guide is meant to be consumed together with the recording.
+Please refer to the session for more in-depth explanations.

 <div align="right">